 Five GCSE passes including English Language and Mathematics (at least grade C) or equivalent, plus one of the following:

-- 280 points from at least 2 A Levels / Scottish Advanced Higher passes to include grades CC
+- 280 points from A Levels / Scottish Advanced Higher passes to include grades CC

 - QCF BTEC Diploma / Extended Diploma 280 points